-If you've been having serious problems, you're expecting bailiffs to visit or you've been informed of court action, working through these pages will probably take too long to be useful.
+If you need urgent support - if you're expecting bailiffs to visit or you've been informed of court action - working through these pages might take too long.
 Here are some quick links to organisations that can help you in crisis situations:

-If you're looking for more general advice, or if you want to start making a long term difference to your finances, the rest of this section will be very useful!
+If you're looking for more general advice, or if you want to start making a long term difference to your finances, the rest of Money My Way will be very useful!

-The 10 sections below have been designed with the help of Citizens Advice and a network of local support workers to help with the most common problems people have with their money.
+The 10 sections below have been designed with the help of Citizens Advice and a network of financial support experts to help with the most common problems people have with their money.